 Stéphane Gagnon was born in Joliette, Quebec, in 1965.
-His so-called “traditional" landscapes invite the eye and the imagination to get lost in places where time seems suspended.
-Inspired by the work of the first impressionist painters, he attaches great importance to atmospheres and seeks to bear witness to the beauty of the nature that surrounds him.
+His "traditional" landscapes invite the eye and the imagination to get lost in places where time seems suspended.
+Following the path of the first Impressionist painters, he places great importance on atmosphere and seeks to pay tribute to the singular beauty of the world around him.

 Stéphane Gagnon - Nature and movements of the soul

 Stéphane Gagnon was born in Joliette in 1965.

 Background and career

 Born into a very favourable artistic environment, Stéphane Gagnon was encouraged to draw from a very young age.
 Curiosity led him to try his hand at pastels, India ink and coloured pencils, but his first exhibitions at the age of 18 were executed in felt-tip pen.
 A bachelor’s degree in graphic communication from Université Laval bolstered drawing skills that already showed great sensitivity.

 In 1982, he was introduced to painting by his aunt, the famous painter Yvette Froment.
 Until the early 1990s, he focused on hyperrealism, mastering his technique and developing a keen eye for detail.

 In 2001, after he took a five-year hiatus to seek new inspiration and find his own path, his vision and approach to his art were radically altered by the transition from acrylics to oil paint.
 Seduced by gestural impressionism, he developed a more personal style.
 Since then, his creativity has continued to evolve.
 Today, he is considered one of Quebec’s most talented “traditional” painters.